project-chip/connectedhomeip/examples/wifi-echo/server/esp32/README.md

 ### Connect the ESP32 to a 2.4GHz Network of your choice

-1. To connect the device to your network, give it the network details via the `menuconfig` target.

-                $ idf make menuconfig

-2. While in the configurator, navigate to
-    `Component Config`->`CHIP Device Layer`->`WiFi Station Options` and fill out the WiFi SSID and Password.
+1. If the `WiFi Station Options` mentioned above are populated through menuconfig, then ESP32 connects to the AP with those credentials (STA mode).

-3. Now flash the device with the same command as before.
+2. Now flash the device with the same command as before.
 (Use the right `/dev` device)

           $ idf make flash monitor ESPPORT=/dev/tty.SLAB_USBtoUART

-4. The device should boot up and connect to your network.
+3. The device should boot up and connect to your network.
 When that happens you will see a log like this in the monitor.

           I (5524) chip[DL]: SYSTEM_EVENT_STA_GOT_IP
           I (5524) chip[DL]: IPv4 address changed on WiFi station interface: <IP_ADDRESS>...

-    Note: If you are using the M5Stack, the screen will display the server's IP Address if it successfully conencts to the configured 2.4GHz Network.
+    Note: If you are using the M5Stack, the screen will display the server's IP Address if it successfully connects to the configured 2.4GHz Network.

-5. Use
+4. Use
     [standalone chip-tool](https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool)
     or
     [iOS chip-tool app](https://github.com/project-chip/connectedhomeip/tree/master/src/darwin)